PoloLikesCoffee/shashinterest/README.md

 ## Features
 - Full feature of the authentication (sign up, log in, reset password, forget password, update password)
-- Teh user can search for photos
+- The user can search for photos
 - The user can pin a photo and add it to his page
 - There is a history of search
 - If the user is not logged, he/she doesn't have access to all of the site